anweidong/video_detect/README.md

          shot_detect function take 5 parameters. e.g. shot_detect(65, 199, 'jpg', 'clip_2/', 16)
          where 16 means there are 16*16 blocks used for getting optical flow, 65 and 199 are the starting and ending image                      numbers.

+         shot1 and shot2 in shot_data/result are the final shot change image numbers, still working on shot3

          Questions need to ask Prof: if partial shot change also counts? like 035 in clip_1